North Fork American - Afternoon Trip

-This is a great trip for experienced paddlers looking for a truly unique and exciting rafting experience!
-The North Fork's season is during the spring time only so make sure you can go from late April until mid June.
+This is a great trip for experienced paddlers looking for a truly unique and exciting class 3 and 4 rafting experience!
+The North Fork's season is during the spring time only from late April until mid June.

 This is a totally natural runoff river, there are no dams upstream.
 The result of this is truly oustanding water quality.
 You can almost see to the bottom of every pool and the water is crystal clear.
 Due to the travertine canyon, the river has a green hue to it.
 The combination of this and perhaps the most spectacular scenery in California makes the North Fork American a must-do classic.

 Besides the beauty of the river, the rapids are impressive as well.
 Short but full of action, the first 2 miles of this river will leave you breathless.
-Luckily we pull over and eat lunch so we can rest.
-After lunch the river mellows out but is still fun all the way to take out.
+After the class 4 section the river mellows out but is still fun all the way to take out.

 Wet suits are mandatory for this river so make sure you sign up for them when you book the trip or bring your own.
 Don't forget the booties as well.

 We conduct trips on the North Fork for groups of 6 or more persons only on a private charter basis.
-This allows you to experience this special place with your group.
-We don't add additional persons to your trip.
-Contact us to put your trip together!
+We don't add additional persons to your raft(s).
+Contact us to put your North Fork trip together today!

-Note - our meeting times can change on any date, we will notify you of the actual time when you reserve your trip.
+Note - our meeting times sometimes change on any date.
+If so, we will notify you of the actual meeting time when you reserve your trip.

-8:30AM - Once all guests have arrived we will depart for a 1 hour van ride to the remote North Fork put-in.
-Please make sure you have eaten breakfast and are in your river attire before you check-in.
+11:30AM - Once all guests have arrived we will depart for a 1 hour van ride to the remote North Fork put-in.
+Please make sure you have eaten an early lunch and are in your river attire before you check-in.
 You may bring snacks for the van ride if you'd like.

-2:30PM - Takeout.
-Our shuttle bus will be waiting with a cooler full of cold refreshments when we arrive.
-After the gear is loaded we'll board the van for a 45 minute ride back to your car at Raleys.
-The shuttle road out of the deep is almost as exciting as the rafting trip you just did.
-Our drivers rate it a class 5!
+4:30PM - Takeout at Lake Clementine.
+Our shuttle vehicle will be waiting with a cooler full of cold refreshments when we arrive.
+After the gear is loaded we'll board the van for a 30 minute ride back to your car at Raleys.

 We meet our 1 day trips behind the Raleys supermarket in Auburn, CA. Take the Foresthill exit off of Interstate 80 and the Raley's supermarket is located on the northeast corner of the intersection.
 Driver behind the store and you will see a large parking lot which is specifically used for rafter's meeting their trips.
 You may purchase water and snacks at the Raleys if you arrive early.